 Two letters of recommendation.
 The letters must be of a professional, not personal nature.
 If the student has been out of school five years or less, at least one letter must come from a professor.

-Writing samples, as requested on the application.
-Additional samples may be requested before a decision is made.
+Writing samples, as requested on the online application.

 International applicants should visit www.arcadia.edu/international for detailed information on admission requirements and application procedures.
 Official results from the TOEFL or IELTS are required for all students for whom English is a second language or who have not earned degrees or diplomas from post-secondary institutions in English- speaking countries (e.g. the United States, Canada, England, Ireland, Australia and New Zealand).
 A course-by-course evaluation of all transcripts by an independent evaluation service based in the United States also is required.
 All application materials must be sent to the Office of Enrollment Management.

 We are currently accepting applications for students to begin in August 2019.
 Our priority deadline is March 1, 2021.
-After the priority deadline passes, we will continue accepting applications on a rolling basis, and as space allows.
+After the priority deadline passes, we will continue accepting applications on a rolling basis and as space allows.
 Note: The MFA program begins with the first residency in mid-August, which is listed as the Summer III semester.
 MAE courses begin, and MFA courses continue, with the start of the fall semester.

-Dual-degree students are eligible for the same financial aid opportunities as those in the MA and MFA programs.
 Graduate students who have been accepted into a degree program and are enrolled for at least 6 credits per semester are eligible to apply for financial aid.
 Please visit www.arcadia.edu/finaid for information regarding available aid options and visit www.arcadia.edu/gradfinaidapply to complete required forms online.